 Step 3: In the Notifications section, click Do Not Disturb at the top of the left-hand sidebar.

-Do Not Disturb is useful, but it mutes notifications from every app on your Mac.
-If you only want to stop one or two apps from buzzing you, there’s a different method to use.
+Although Do Not Disturb is useful, it mutes notifications from every app on your Mac.
+You’ll want to use another method if you only want to stop certain apps from disturbing you.

-Step 1: Again, head into those same System Preferences and click Notifications.
+Step 1: Like before, click on System Preferences and select Notifications.

-Step 2: In the left-hand column, select the app whose notifications you want to block.
+Step 2: On the left side of the window, find the app whose notifications you want to stop.